gerelef/envyd/README.md

 - Any of these fields can be null; no guarantee of 'correctness' is given for any of these fields.
 - The `data` field serves as the 'body' of the response.
 If you are expecting any response, this is it.
 This can be either a composite (json object, json array), or a primitive (number, boolean, etc).
 In essence, there are no guarantees what the type of this might be, it'll be what is considered most convenient for any specific field.
-- To check for success, verify that the `status` field evaluates to `NVML_SUCCESS`.
+- To check for success, verify that the `status` field evaluates to `nvml_SUCCESS`.
 Anything else is considered a **failure**.
-  This field is almost 1:1 with `NVML`.
-However, since other types of errors can happen, that `NVML` could not possibly have any knowledge of, 'special' errors exist here.
+  This field is almost 1:1 with `nvml`.
+However, since other types of errors can happen, that `nvml` could not possibly have any knowledge of, 'special' errors exist here.
 They will be documented here, otherwise they will be in `network.h`.
 - The description serves as a human-readable way to understand what went wrong.
 Excuse the generic error messages, if do you stumble upon any.